 The case profiles the financial crisis at Merrill Lynch at the end of the last decade, which was acquired by Bank of America for \$50 billion.
-Merrill Lynch had given out \$3.6 billion in bonuses just before the acquisition.
-This had happened while the government was searching for a firm to acquire such institutions and spending huge money, via TARP, to bail them out.
-Although the government tried to charge 90% tax on such bonuses, the legislation never passed out of the Senate.
-This ill-timed distribution of bonuses was questionable.
-One initial consequence of TARP was that some employees, including some high-level, high-revenue generating employees, began to leave larger financial institutions like Merrill Lynch/Bank of America to go to so-called "boutique" financial services firms, which had not received TARP money and thus were not covered by TARP restrictions on compensation.
+B of A received government assistance during the financial crisis from (and was covered by) TARP (the Troubled Asset Relief Program).
+One initial consequence of TARP coverage was that some employees, including some high-level, high-revenue generating employees, began to leave larger financial institutions like Merrill Lynch/Bank of America to go to so-called "boutique" financial services firms, which had not received TARP money and thus were not covered by TARP restrictions on compensation.
 Another initial reaction was an increase in base pay levels and a decrease in bonus levels, apparently in response to all of the negative publicity bonuses had received and as a way to get around TARP restrictions.
-Students are expected to analyze the decision of Merrill Lynch to pay out bonuses when in deep financial trouble and the change in employee compensation just to get around TARP restrictions on compensation.
+Students are expected to analyze the decision of Merrill Lynch to change employee compensation just to get around TARP restrictions on compensation.

 However, now, that some time has passed, the economy has recovered (somewhat), and the stock market has bounced back, Merrill Lynch and other financial services companies are making money again.
 At Merrill Lynch, there is always a lot of action and discussion around compensation strategy.
 Merrill introduced a plan to expand its number of financial advisors by 8 % (about 1,200 people).
 Where would they come from?
 Other firms?
 How would Merrill get them to move?
 By offering unusually high up-front signing bonuses and decentralizing authority to make such offers.
-Top brokers from other firms can receive 150% of their pay at the firm they are leaving.
-Merrill is not the only firm looking to add top brokers.
-Indeed, what is described as a "bidding war" has broken out and signing bonuses have been reported to be moving in some cases to three to four times previous pay in some cases.
+Traditionally, top brokers from other firms can receive 1.5X their pay at the firm they are leaving.
+Merrill was not the only firm looking to add top brokers.
+Indeed, what was described as a "bidding war" broke out, and signing bonuses were reported to have gone as high as 3X or 4X previous pay in some cases.
 Why the bidding war?
 "Wealth management firms make the bulk of their profits on the top 10 percent of their producers" according to compensation attorney Katten Muchin.
 And, very wealthy clients tend to be more loyal to their advisors than to the advisors' firms.